GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 In particular, how can websites fund content by enabling third parties to show ads and measure ad performance—but not allow individual users to be profiled?
 How can advertisers verify real users, and site owners check that users are trustworthy, without resorting to dark patterns such as device fingerprinting?

 The way things work at the moment can be problematic for everyone concerned, not just users.
-For publishers and advertisers, tracking identity and using a variety of non-native, un-standardised third-party solutions can add to technical debt, code complexity and data risk.
+For publishers and advertisers, tracking identity and using a variety of un-standardized third-party solutions can add to technical debt, code complexity and data risk.
 Users, developers, publishers, and advertisers shouldn't have to worry.

+Ads play a major role in making the internet an easily accessible, open place, but advertising has to work for everyone.
+When it does, it means users can get access to information and great content, creators and publishers can thrive by getting fair compensation for their work, and marketers can connect with people interested in what they have to offer.
+Which brings us to our goal: to evolve the web to better respect user privacy and support a vibrant, thriving ecosystem.

 ## Introducing the Privacy Sandbox